softcoder/riprunner/README.md

 - 'SMS command mode' allows SMS users to respond to calls (useful if radios don't work or data is unreliable)
 - Google Maps showing Distance from Firehall to Incident
 - Self Installation available (see videos below)
-- User Account management (LDAP support optional)
+- User Account Management (LDAP support optional)
 - Callout history with responding members
-- Google charts shows statistical view of data as well as monthly and annual member participation.
+- Google charts show a statistical view of data and monthly and annual member participation.
 - Customizable user interface using twig templates (http://twig.sensiolabs.org/)
 - Experimental Android App which integrates with the web application.
-- Great backup system during power outages at your firehall (if installed offsite / cloud), still get callouts via cell phone when radio backup battery system fails or has poor coverage.
+- Great backup system during power outages at your firehall (if installed offsite / cloud), but you still get callouts via cell phone when the radio backup battery system fails or has poor coverage.
 - Secure features such as optional two factor authentication (2FA) support, new device login detection and brute force attack detection help keep admin and users informed about suspcious activity.

 Key Android App Features: